Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ## How does it works

 {% caption “Hey server! what do you have there?” %}
-{% asset_img browser-ask-server.svg 525 200 a web browser asking resources to a server %}
+{% asset_img browser-ask-server.svg 525 200 "a web browser asking resources to a server 'a web browser asking resources to a server'" %}
 {% endcaption %}

 When you type an address in the browser, the browser will ask the server what is at that location for him to get.